How Insurers Are Using Private LLMs to Parse Claims Data

 Entity and Event Extraction at Scale

 Once text is legible, the model tags entities such as claimant, policyholder, provider, body part, device model, vehicle VIN, and line items.
 It also maps events, for example injury onset, service date, report date, and payment milestones.
+This enables data analysis that feeds into structured systems.

 The output is reliable, machine readable data that flows into claim systems without a phalanx of humans retyping everything.
 Picture a dense novella transformed into a clean database row, with citations that point back to the original phrases for easy verification.